In Utero: Recording

 Nirvana and Albini set a two-week deadline for recording.
 At the suggestion of Albini, who was wary of interference from DGC, Nirvana paid for the sessions with their own money.
-Studio fees totaled US$24,000, while Albini took a flat fee of $100,000.
+Studio fees totaled $24,000, while Albini took a flat fee of $100,000.
 Though he stood to earn about $500,000 from royalties, Albini refused to accept them, as he considered taking royalties immoral and "an insult to the artist".

-In February 1993, Nirvana traveled to Pachyderm Studio in Cannon Falls, Minnesota.
+In February 1993, Nirvana traveled to Pachyderm Studios in Cannon Falls, Minnesota.
 Albini did not meet them until the first day of recording, though he had spoken to them beforehand about the type of album they wanted to make; he observed that "they wanted to make precisely the sort of record that I'm comfortable doing".
 The group stayed in a house on the studio grounds.
 Novoselic compared the isolated conditions to a gulag; he said, "There was snow outside, we couldn't go anywhere.
 We just worked."
-For most of the sessions, only the band, Albini, and technician Bob Weston were present.
+For most of the sessions, only the band, Albini, and the technician Bob Weston were present.
 Nirvana made it clear to DGC and their management company Gold Mountain that they wanted no intrusion, and did not play their work in progress for their A&R representative.
 Albini instituted a policy of ignoring everyone except for the band members; he said that everyone associated with Nirvana were "the biggest pieces of shit I ever met".

-Nirvana arrived at Pachyderm Studio without their equipment and spent much of the first three days waiting for it to arrive by mail.
+Nirvana arrived at Pachyderm Studios without their equipment and spent much of the first three days waiting for it to arrive by mail.
 Once recording began, on February 13, work moved quickly.
 On most days, the group began work around midday, took breaks for lunch and dinner, and worked until midnight.
 For most songs, Cobain, Novoselic, and Grohl recorded their basic instrumental tracks together as a band.
 For faster songs, such as "Very Ape" and "Tourette's", the drums were recorded separately in a kitchen for its natural reverb.
 Albini surrounded Grohl's drum kit with about 30 microphones.
 Cobain added additional guitar tracks to about half of the songs, then guitar solos, and finally vocals.
 The band did not discard takes and kept virtually everything they recorded.